-This is a lecture course, expecting in-person learning.
-I encourage students to actively ask questions in class, particularly if the discussion isn't clear of if you want more information.
+This is a lecture and discussion course, expecting in-person learning.
+I encourage students to actively participate in class, particularly if the discussion isn't clear of if they want more information.
 Most important material will be discussed in class, but is typically covered in more detail in the reading assignments.
 Keeping up with the reading will help you get the most out of the lectures.